Strong Orbit Equivalence in Cantor dynamics and simple locally finite groups: Introduction

 \section{Introduction}

 Algebraic tools (notably, dimension groups) have long been known as a useful and effective way to study minimal homeomophisms of the Cantor space; sometimes this leads to relatively complex, high-powered proofs of theorems that one would like to understand dynamically, so as to gain a different perspective or extend them to other contexts.
 Such is one of the purposes of this article.
+Using a different perspective can lead to new results: even though the core of this article is about topological dynamics, our main result is about Borel reducibility theory.
+We only briefly explain the general context here and refer the interested reader to {\cite{BecKec}}, section 3, {\cite{Gao}}, section 5 and references therein for more advanced results.

+\begin{defnonnum} Let $E,F$ be equivalence relations on standard Borel spaces.
+We say that \emph{$E$ is Borel reducible to $F$}, and write $E\leq F$, if there exists a Borel map $f$ such that

+We call such a map $f$ a \emph{Borel reduction from $E$ to $F$}.
+If $E\leq F$ and $F\leq E$, we say that \emph{$E$ and $F$ are Borel bireducible}. \end{defnonnum}

+The idea behind this definition is that solving the classification problem associated to $E$ (i.e deciding when two elements are in the same $E$-class) is then simpler than solving the one associated to $F$, hence the relation $F$ can be considered "more complex" than $E$.
+However, without a requirement on $f$, this notion would only detect the number of equivalence classes, and such a map could be very chaotic, this is why one wants to ensure that the correspondence is somehow computable, and in this paper, the notion of computable retained is Borel.

+An important source of equivalence relations is given by actions of Polish groups.
+The following theorem shows that given a Polish group, there always exists an equivalence relation arising from it that is as complex as possible :